horga83/shellChatGPT/man/chatgpt.sh.1.md

 text cmpls, chat cmpls, and text/code edits.
 A text file path may be supplied as the single argument.
-If the argument to this option starts with a backslash such as "`-S` _/_linux_terminal", start search for an awesome-chatgpt-prompt (by Fatih KA).
+If the argument to this option starts with a backslash such as "`-S` _/_linux_terminal", start search for an awesome-chatgpt-prompts (by Fatih KA).

 `Option -e` sets the **text edits** endpoint.
 That endpoint requires both INSTRUCTION and INPUT prompts.
 User may choose a model amongst